-Ryan Inman: That’s amazing points there and one of the things I’m going to do is I’m going to create a little freebie here for listeners, and if they want to go get this little freebie that we’re going to be creating, it’ll be in the financial residency VIP group in Facebook.
-So make sure you guys check that out, talking about all the different states that offer deductions and I know that all the states, unfortunately, have different pros and cons, so it’ll be a pretty extensive freebie in there that you can go download.
+That’s amazing points there and one of the things I’m going to do is I’m going to create a little freebie here for listeners, and if they want to go get this little freebie that we’re going to be creating, it’ll be in the financial residency VIP group in Facebook.
+So make sure you guys check that out, talking about all the different states that offer deductions and I know that all the states unfortunately have different pros and cons, so it’ll be a pretty extensive freebie in there that you can go download.

-One thing I wanted to say, Abby, off what you’ve just talked about, is that not all states are created equal, like these 529 plans, they all have different investments with different expense ratios and pricing structures.
-So even if your state does have a deduction, but let’s just say your state has horrible investment choices and high expense ratios, it actually might be better over time to choose a different state’s plan that has lower expense ratios and higher quality investments.
+One thing I wanted to say Abby, off what you’ve just talking about, is that not all states are created equal, like these 529 plans, they all have different investments with different expense ratios and pricing structures.
+So even if your state does have a deduction, but let’s just say your state has horrible investment choices and high expense ratios, it actually might be better over time to choose a different states plan that has lower expense ratios and higher quality investments.

-Ryan Inman: Absolutely and I’m about to ask you what are some of the plans you might recommend people look at?
-And just because we’re recommending some plans for very general advice, that doesn’t mean that these are the absolute best plans for your specific scenario.
+Absolutely and I’m about to ask you what are some of the plans you might recommend people look at?
+And just because we’re recommending some plans in very general advice, that doesn’t mean that these are the absolute best plans for your specific scenario.
 But I’m curious Abby, what are your maybe top one or two or three 529 plans that you would recommend?

 But a couple of the things that you want to think about when you’re considering which 529 plan to choose is, first of all, definitely take a good look at those fees.
 We’ve already talked about what the range of fees can be, so look for something that’s more close to that best-in-class ratio of 0.2% as an expense ratio, roughly.